 ● Once a building permit is issued, demolition, renovation, and construction can begin.
 The duration of construction is dependent upon the size and complexity of the proposed improvement.
 Your architect will continue to represent you during construction.
 He will make weekly site visits to observe the general quality and progress of the construction completed and reports his findings back to you.

 ● Construction is a messy business.
 Weather often plays a large role in how quickly a project can be completed.
 Be prepared to be inconvenienced and try to remain flexible.
 Let your contractor know about your planned schedule of activities for the year (camps, weddings, conferences, etc.) and what accommodations need to be made to keep you functioning throughout the construction process.

 In summary, during Visioning the church will develop a strategy to be used throughout the project.
 During Conceptual Design and Master Planning the architect will illustrate the various opportunities and options available on your site.
 During Working Drawings the architect communicates needs to the contractor in detailed construction documents.
 Then during the Construction Phase, the project is bid and awarded to a contractor who will complete demolition, renovation and construction.

 Whether expanding an existing building or building a new facility, the Building Committee has an exciting time ahead of them.
-Understanding the four phases of building development will give everyone confidence as they represent your organization in collaboration with the architect and contractor.
+Understanding the three phases of building development will give everyone confidence as they represent your organization in collaboration with the architect and contractor.